 Cutaway Vehicle Fleet Size, Vehicle Length and Other Characteristics: Of the 288 agencies participating in APTA's 2007 Transit Vehicle Database, 208 agencies reported cutaway vehicles as part of their fleets and a total of 11,368 cutaway vehicles were identified.
 Of the cutaways identified, 82% are reported as demand response vehicles; 16% were reported in the "bus" service mode category, and 241 vehicles (2%) were listed in the "jitney" category.
-Ninety percent of the cutaway vehicles were identified as "rehabilitated" or "needing rehabilitation."
+Ninety percent of the cutaway vehicles were identified as "active."
+Other cutaways were identified as "rehabilitated" or "needing rehabilitation."
 Roughly, 8% of the cutaways were reported as alternative fuel vehicles.